 Internal or external optical drives sold with this Notebook PC contains a CLASS 1 LASER PRODUCT.
-Laser classifications can be found in the glossary at the end of this user's manual.
+Laser classifications can be found in the glossary at the end of this user guide.

-WARNING: Making adjustments or performing procedures other than those specified in the user's manual may result in hazardous laser exposure.
+WARNING: Making adjustments or performing procedures other than those specified in the user guide may result in hazardous laser exposure.
 Do not attempt to disassemble the optical drive.
 For your safety, have the optical drive serviced only by an authorized service provider.